msatyam566/Task-management/README.md

 Copy code
 git clone https://github.com/msatyam566/Task-management.git
 cd Task-management

 2. Install Dependencies
-Install all necessary dependencies by running:
+Install all necessary dependencies by running: npm install

-bash
-Copy code
-npm install
 3. Modify the package.json Scripts
 Ensure the following scripts are included in your package.json:

-json
-Copy code
 "scripts": {
-  "start": "node server.js",
+  "start": "node index.js",
-  "dev": "nodemon server.js"
+  "dev": "nodemon index.js"
 }
 This allows you to start the server with npm start or npm run dev for development.